-Founded by Dr. Lisa Sparks, one of America’s leading health communications researchers, the masters in health communications brings social scientists, statisticians, and communication experts together to teach students how to create and convey information that effectively changes health behavior.
+Founded by Dr. Lisa Sparks, one of America’s leading health communications researchers, the masters in health communications is an accelerated one-year program that brings together social scientists, statisticians, and communication experts to train students how to facilitate better understanding and health habits between medical professionals and patients.

 - Educate the public and the healthcare industry about relevant health information